Overuse of antibiotics in medicine and farming has led to the rise of antibiotic resistant bacteria worldwide.

-Recce is currently working to prepare an Investigational New Drug application (IND) to be submitted to the US Food & Drug Administration (FDA) to gain approval to test its therapy in humans.
+Recce Pharmaceuticals is currently in discussions with the US Food & Drug Administration (FDA) to gain approval to test its therapy in humans.

 With a low cost, out-sourced business model and a strong patent portfolio, the business is well positioned, with management committed to delivering long-term value to shareholders.

 The social and economic cost of antibiotic resistance